What is a Spill Kit – Everything You Need to Know

 • Poisoning

-• Spills can also present a slipping hazard, which can lead to bruises and broken bones
+Spills can also present a slipping hazard, which can lead to bruises and broken bones.
+Long-term effects can include severe illnesses and debilitating diseases such as cancer.

 Financial

-This can include direct costs, such as fines for breaches in environmental and health and safety legislation, and the cost of cleaning up the spill itself.
-As well as indirect costs, such as damage to an organization’s reputation, and the increased cost of insurance.
+This can include direct costs, such as fines for breaches in environmental and health and safety legislation and the cost of cleaning up the spill itself.
+As well as indirect costs, such as damage to an organisation’s reputation and the increased cost of insurance.

 Environmental

-If a spill gets into the wider environment it can have devastating effects on ecosystems, meaning it can destroy plants and wildlife.
-It can also impact things like groundwater, causing it to become unsafe for human consumption, or poison the land itself, making it unsafe or unable to produce crops.
+If a spill gets into the wider environment, it can have devastating effects on ecosystems, destroying plants and wildlife.
+It can also impact things like groundwater, making it unsafe for human consumption or poisoning the land itself, making it unsafe or unable to produce crops.

 Summary

-This information should help you answer the question: what is a Spill Kit?
-A hazardous substance can cause considerable harm, but it can be dealt with if you have the means and the knowhow to counteract the threat of spillage.
+The information in this guide should help you better understand spill kits and their uses.
+A hazardous substance can cause considerable harm, but it can be dealt with if you have the means and the know-how to counteract the threat of spillage.

 For a course on how to clean hazardous substances, visit the Human Focus website.